songrise/My-study-record-2020/README.md

 嗯 努力

-This is a repository for recording my studying process include my source code and log
+This is a repository for recording my studying process including my source code and log